abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 c.equalsIgnoreCase(d);

 // Avoid using "==" for string comparison since it compares object references and not actual value
-// Naturally, interned strings can be comapred with ==
+// Naturally, only interned strings can be compared with ==
 ```

 ### Building Mutable Strings